lookbook-hq/lookbook/docs/alpha/02_new_features.md

   - emails
 ```

+Each item in the array should match the name of a folder, preview or page that exists within that directory.

 Sometimes you may just want to ensure that a number of specific items are displayed first, and then all of the rest after them.
-This can be done with the special `"*"` item:
+This can be done with the special `"*"` entry:

 ```yml
 # test/components/previews/_config.yml